ALifeLivedFully-Domain/Notes.ALifeLivedFully.com/content/03 - Resources/YouTube/Civ Div, 2024 ▶ How to SURVIVE in War.md

-# "How to survive in war" by CivDiv
+# Civ Div, 2024 ▶ How to SURVIVE in War
 War is rough, I have never been in war but one day I might be whether I like it or not. better to be prepared than not prepared.

 >[!tldr]